 Considering the novelty of this regulation, the CE marking is tolerated in the United Kingdom until January 1, 2022, after which the UKCA marking becomes mandatory.

 If you are a manufacturer selling electric and electronic equipment (EEE) to the United Kingdom market, you must examine the substances in your product.
-You must particularly ensure the product does not surpass the concentration limit of the ten substances below at the homogeneous materials level (same as EU RoHS):
+You must particularly ensure the product does not surpass the concentration limit of the ten substances below at the level of the homogeneous materials (same as EU RoHS):

 |Substance Name||Concentration Limit*|